phaustin/eosc211_students/_sources/wk06/loops.md

 1. Use for and while loops to do useful things
 2. Appreciate built in functions

 **Write Python code to solve the following problems.
-Do not use any built-in functions (unless explicitly allowed)**
+Do not use any built-in functions (unless explicitly allowed).
+It is really good practice to 'map out' your algorithm on paper/in your note-taking app first.
+In other words, write what we call 'pseudo-code' or a flow chart.
+This will almost always save you a LOT of time debugging later.**

 +++